Awards: MSc, PgDip

 This programme is affiliated with the University's Global Environment & Society Academy.

 This programme is run over 12 months, with two semesters of taught courses followed by a research project leading to a masters thesis.

 Depending on quotas and timetabling, we can offer further courses from the Schools of Engineering, GeoSciences, Mathematics, and Social and Political Science, and from Scotland's Rural College.

 Graduates go on to a wide range of activities in industry, public organisations or academia.
 The MSc has well established links with industry, with many graduates finding employment with leading national and international companies involved with energy, consultancy and engineering.

-The minimum entry requirement is a UK 2:1 degree, or its international equivalent, preferably in engineering or a physical science.
+A UK 2:1 honours degree, or its international equivalent, in engineering or physics.